 - have the support you need to make sure your voice is heard

 Local authorities must involve you in the decisions that are made about your care and support.
 If you have difficulty being involved in these decisions, your local authority must provide an advocate.
 Unless there is someone else suitable to support you.

 Advocacy is completely independent from the local authority, including the adult social care teams.

 Advocates can help you explore your available options with you and help you express your own decisions.
 They do not make the decisions themselves on your behalf.

-There are local organisations that can act as independent advocates.
+When necessary there are local organisations that can provide independent advocates.

-VoiceAbility offers advocacy support to adults and carers.
-Voiceability also supports children and young people, looked after or in need.
-The service supports people with:
+VoiceAbility offers advocacy support to adults and unpaid carers.
+VoiceAbility also supports children and young people, looked after or in need.
+This service supports people living with:

 - social or health care needs

 Your mental capacity means your ability to understand information, and make decisions for yourself in specific areas of your life.